sam-drazin/team-gold/README.md

 5. Enter your port number (3306) under "Port".<br />
 6. Enter your database "Master username" under "username" and your database "Master password" after clicking on "Password".<br />
 7. Click "OK".<br />
+8. This provides a view of the tables in the database, it is not needed for any functional aspect of the program.

 # 5. Create an SEC-API Account
 1. Go to https://sec-api.io/<br />